lukso-network/docs/docs/guides/universal-profile/02-edit-profile.md

 **1.2 - add your profile and background image**

 :::info
 The JSON file for LSP3Profile also accepts an array of images, each can be of multiple sizes.
 This way, client interfaces can know which images size to pick.
 :::

-For your `profileImage` and `backgroundImage`, you will need to add the following informations:
+For our `profileImage` and `backgroundImage`, we will need to add the following informations:

 - **`width`** / **`height`**: replace the placeholder `Number` by the dimension of the image (in pixels).
 - **`hash`**: use this **[keccak256 image hash generator](https://emn178.github.io/online-tools/keccak_256_checksum.html)**.